hacolab/batbox/README.md

 ```

 #### Array
 Array is not exist normal bat world.
 But we can imitate it in a pseudo array.
 We treat it as starting from 1.
 This allows the array length to be used as it is for the end value of the for loop.

 [define]
 Array has elements and 'Len' property. it is array length

 ```
-call _AryNey Ary "Hello" "World"
+call _AryNew Ary "Hello" "World"

 or